cjratcliff/ml-compiled/docs/td.rst

 Multi-step bootstrap targets
 ''''''''''''''''''''''''''''''
-Replace the expression for the target :math:`y` in the original deep Q-learning loss function with:
+Replace the expression for the target :math:`y` in the original deep Q-learning loss function with a sum of discounted rewards and action-values:

 .. math::